 - Monica Sanders – Senior Fellow with DRLA, Managing Director, Georgetown Environmental Justice Program

 - Alessandra Jerolleman – Senior Fellow with DRLA, Associate Professor in Jacksonville State University’s Emergency Management Department

-- Mark Rogers – Fellow with DRLA, Associate Designer of Capability Research, Design, and Development for Team Rubicon
+- Mark Rogers – Fellow with DRLA, Manager, Program Support for Team Rubicon

 - Feroz Khan – DRLA Graduate, Class of 2021